-Jenny is a lover of dance, a free spirit, and an advocate for change.
+Jenny (she/her) is a lover of dance, a free spirit, and an advocate for change.
 She works in Special Education in The San Francisco Bay Area.
 Jenny has always had a passion for the arts.
 Growing up, she engaged in ballet classes, modern dance, and was a violinist in the school and community orchestra.
 To date, she works with local community organizations to create change for people with disabilities.
 She also volunteers her time by providing communication access through ASL interpreting at a local drag show to support transition-aged students.

 Event Outreach Coordinator